-General Order 114.13 - Domestic/Family Violence, meets all the requirements as outlined in the Provincial Adequacy Standards Regulation LE-024.
+GO 114.13 - Domestic/Family Violence meets all the requirements as outlined in Adequate and Effective Policing LE-024 Domestic Violence Occurrences.

 The MTERS program is a personal alarm for individuals who are deemed "high-risk" victims of domestic violence and other serious violent offences.
 This alarm system is a GPS device that is carried by a client.
-Upon activation, the GPS device sends a signal to a monitoring centre which in turn notifies the Communications Unit, and a Call for Service is generated.
+Upon activation, the GPS device sends a signal to a monitoring centre, which in turn notifies the Service's Communications Unit, and a call for service is generated.
 The MTERS program is facilitated and monitored through Victim Services Niagara (VSN).

-Presently there are 13 MTERS alarms allocated within Niagara with an additional 5 on hold, as the offenders are currently in custody.
-On average, there are 10 MTERS alarms active within Niagara at any one time.
-In 2022, members of the Service responded to 5 MTERS alarm activations, all of which were determined to be unintentional/accidental.
-General Order 052.07 - Mobile Tracking Emergency Response System (MTERS) Program sets out the policy and procedures respecting MTERS alarms.
+Presently, there are 15 MTERS alarms allocated within Niagara with an additional 4 available if required by additional clients.
+On average, there are 15 MTERS alarms active within Niagara at any one time.
+In 2024, 18 clients were MTERS recipients and members of the Service responded to 13 MTERS alarm activations, 12 of which were determined to be unintentional/accidental.
+GO 052.07 - Mobile Tracking Emergency Response System (MTERS) Program sets out the policy and procedures respecting MTERS alarms.